Density of group languages in shift spaces: Group languages and skew products

 \subsection{First definitions}

+A \emph{rational language} is a language recognized by a finite automaton.
+Equivalently, a language is rational if and only if it is of the form $\varphi^{-1}(N)$ where $\varphi\from A^*\to M$ is a morphism onto a finite monoid $M$, and $N\subseteq M$ is a subset.

-A \emph{group language} is a set of the form $L = \varphi^{-1}(K)$ where $\varphi\colon A^*\to G$ is a morphism onto a finite group $G$ and $K\subset G$.
+A \emph{group language} is a set of the form $L = \varphi^{-1}(K)$ where $\varphi\colon A^*\to G$ is a morphism onto a finite group $G$ and $K\subseteq G$.
 Note that such languages are in particular rational, being recognized by finite groups.
+For more on the topic, see~\cite{BerstelPerrinReutenauer2009}.

 Let $X$ be a minimal shift space equipped with an invariant measure $\mu$.
-We consider the \emph{skew product} of $G$ and $X$ with respect to $\varphi$, denoted $G\skewprod_\varphi X$: it is the dynamical system $(G\times X,T_\varphi)$ where $T_\varphi$ is the transformation defined by
+We consider the \emph{skew product} of $G$ and $X$ with respect to $\varphi$, denoted $G\skewprod_\varphi X$: it is the dynamical system $G\skewprod_\varphi X=(G\times X,T_\varphi)$, where $T_\varphi$ is the transformation defined by

 More generally, $T_\varphi$ satisfies, for every $n\in\Z$,

 where $\varphi^{(n)}$ is defined by